Group questions Xarelto for stroke prevention

-The consumer advocacy group Public Citizen said in a letter sent to the Food and Drug Administration on Thursday that two proven drugs already exist to treat the condition.

-The FDA is slated to decide by early November whether to expand usage of the drug, marketed by Johnson & Johnson and Bayer AG.
+The FDA is slated to decide by early November whether to expand usage of the drug, marketed by Johnson & Johnson (JNJ.N) and Bayer AG (BAYGn.DE).

 Last month, FDA reviewers said for conditions such as stroke, which can cause irreversible harm, new drugs must be shown to be at least as effective as older treatments, and called for the agency to delay Xarelto's approval.